Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida International Stats and Trends

-- Florida International has two wins against the spread in nine games this year.

-- The Panthers have covered the spread twice this year when underdogs by 10 points or more (in five chances).

-- Florida International's games this season have gone over the point total five times in eight opportunities (62.5%).
+- Florida International's games this season have gone over the total in five out of eight opportunities (62.5%).

-- When Florida International churns out more than 388.9 yards, the team is 1-3 against the spread and 1-4 overall.
+- When Florida International picks up over 388.9 yards, the team is 1-3 against the spread and 1-4 overall.

-- The Panthers have turned the ball over 13 times, 12 fewer times than the Blue Raiders have forced turnovers (25).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.